-One of the major environmental concerns related to insect breeding is the introduction of alien insect species as soon as there is a chance that live insects are inadvertently released into the environment.
-As these alien species potentially have no predators (they are not natives of that country or region), an intense proliferation can occur representing a menace to the environment and to the local community.
+One of the major environmental concerns related to insect breeding is the introduction of non-native insect species as soon as there is a chance that live insects are inadvertently released into the environment.
+As these non-native species potentially have no predators (they are not natives to that country or region), an intense proliferation can occur representing a menace to the environment and to the local community.
 By implementing this principle, businesses will protect natural ecosystems and local communities while adhering to governmental and international regulations.
-This Principle also addresses requirements related to social and environmental impact assessment and management plans for the insect rearing business.
+This Principle also addresses requirements related to social and environmental impact assessment and management plans for the insect rearing operations.

-4.1 Maintenance and enrichment of biodiversity
+Maintenance and enrichment of biodiversity

-CORE - Certified organisations shall identify and maintain valuable biodiversity within their areas and shall, with the support of an external expert, implement projects in these areas too, as applicable, restore areas of natural vegetation around bodies of water and on steep slopes and hills, and other sensitive parts of the ecosystem.
+4.1.1 Levels I and III CORE: Certified organisations shall identify, maintain and protect valuable biodiversity within their areas and shall, with the support of an external expert, implement projects in these areas too, as applicable, restore areas of natural vegetation around water bodies and on steep slopes and hills, and other sensitive parts of the ecosystem.
+If necessary, certified organisations shall restore such areas.
+A biodiversity management plan shall be prepared.

-Guidance: This indicator is only applicable to sites located in rural areas.
+Guidance: If restoration is not possible or feasible, legally approved compensatory measures should be implemented.
+This indicator is only applicable to sites located in rural areas.

-CORE - The introduction of alien insect species or the use of protected species in insect production must be authorized by the competent authorities.
+CORE: The introduction of non-native insect species or the use of protected species in insect production must be authorised by the competent authorities.

-Producers must have an emergency plan to ensure that they are prepared to act in case of non-intended release (or escapes) of living insects to the environment.
-All unintended releases of non-native species should be reported to the authorities.
-All non-intended releases must be documented.
+Producers must have a contingency plan to ensure that they are prepared to act in the event of an unintended release (or escape) of live insects into the environment.
+All unintentional releases of non-native species should be reported to the authorities.
+All unintentional releases must be documented.

-CORE - For the production of insects the facility must have a plan and financial provisions for the eventual future decommissioning of its activities in order to ensure that insects are not transformed into a menace to the environment and to the local community.
+CORE: For the production of insects, the facility must have a plan and financial provisions for the eventual future decommissioning of its activities in order to ensure that insects do not become a threat to the environment and to the local community.

-4.2 Social and environmental impact assessment and management plan
+Social and environmental impact assessment and management plan

-CORE - Certified organisations shall perform a comprehensive Environmental and Social Impact Assessment (ESIA) for any large expansion projects, including the construction of new production or processing sites, to identify and to define a Management Plan to address these where necessary.
+4.2.1 Levels I and III CORE: Certified organisations shall perform a comprehensive Environmental and Social Impact Assessment (ESIA) for any large expansion projects, including the construction of new production or processing sites, to identify and to define a Management Plan to address, minimise or mitigate negative impacts.
 External experts are to be involved.

-Guidance: The ESIA must be commensurate to the scale of the operation and infrastructure.
-Guidance from government, academia or other recognized experts should be obtained, as applicable, to complete the ESIA.
+Guidance: The ESIA must be commensurate with the scale of the operation and infrastructure.
+Guidance from government, academia or other recognised experts should be obtained, as applicable, to complete the ESIA.
 Where existing, national regulations related to such assessment must be complied with.
 A definition of ESIA is provided under Terms and Definitions.
-This indicator is not applicable to agricultural operations of smallholders.

-Certified organisations that fall within the requirements of 4.2.1 shall carry out the Management Plan specified in that indicator and review it prior to the ProTerra Insecta audit, assessing progress, revising, and setting new objectives, as appropriate.
+4.2.2 Levels I and III Certified organisations that fall within the requirements of 4.2.1 shall carry out the Management Plan specified in that indicator and review it prior to the ProTerra Insecta audit, assessing progress, revising, and setting new objectives, as appropriate.
 This Management Plan shall be monitored regularly and updated as necessary.
+Certified organisations are required to make summaries of their management plans and ESIA publicly available on their website.

-PRINCIPLE 5: No use of Genetically Modified Organisms (GMOs)
+No use of Genetically Modified Organisms (GMOs)

 There is still a scientific debate about whether genetic engineering is harmless for animal and human health.
 Many consumers and producers are concerned about GMO ingredients and wish to make informed decisions about where their food comes from.
-This includes understanding the health and safety, social and environmental impact of their choices.
+This includes understanding the health and safety, social and environmental impacts of their choices.
 This principle aims to ensure that GMO insects are not present in the certified organisations and in this way minimise GMO risk.